 Owning an electric car will surely look good on your consciousness, as it helps save Earth and reduce pollution dramatically.
-Although cars still requires tires to be made from ever so dwindling resources, it is still possible to recycle them or reuse older ones, but all in all it would leave a smaller impact on our environment.
+Although cars still require tires to be made from ever so dwindling resources, it is still possible to recycle them or reuse older ones, but all in all, it would leave a smaller impact on our environment.

-But what is the history of the electric car?
-It might seem like a recent invention, but in fact the electric car concept was around for more than a hundred years.
+But what is the history of electric cars?
+It might seem like a recent invention, but in fact, the electric car concept was around for more than a hundred years.
 Some key events happened along the way to shape the electric car as they are today, but the essential concept was similar.

-We owe the first production of an electric car with rechargeable batteries to Thomas Parker, an inventor from England.
+We owe the first production of the electric car with rechargeable batteries to Thomas Parker, an inventor from England.

 It is said that he was motivated by the growing pollution in London, around 1884.
 Seven years later, William Morrison builds the first electric car in the United States.

 The early 1900’s

 The concept of the electric car was already set into motion, and by the end of the XIX century, there were already more than 60 cabs in New York City.
 Nevertheless, the general problem back then, as it is even now, was the price of the new electric cars.
 Even then it cost more than a regular petrol-consuming beast.
 It was a frightening price that little could afford, even though the car would repay itself in a matter of years.

 As the designers of cars were developing more and more complex vehicles which could travel longer distances, it was evident that the electric cars could not keep up with that pace as it would require many more stops.
 Another issue that perhaps drove the development of the electric car to a standstill was that petrol cars could develop at bigger speeds.
 And for a while, the electric car was nothing more than just a spark.